 Handling a Denied Car Accident Insurance Claim

-Posted on behalf of Lynch Law Firm on Jul 18, 2019 in Car Accidents News
+Posted on behalf of Lynch Law Firm on July 18, 2019 in Car Accident News.
+Updated on October 10, 2022

 You may have taken all the appropriate steps after a car accident: you reported it to the authorities, sought immediate medical treatment, promptly filed an insurance claim, and reported your damages to the insurance company.
 But your claim could still be denied.